omonimus1/blog-jade-rubick/content/posts/2016-07-27--completed-staff-work/index.md

 ## An example of typical staff work

-New Relic had a couple of engineers located in a coworking space in London.
+Company X had a couple of engineers located in a coworking space in London.
 They were unhappy with the location—it had no windows, and they said it felt too tight.
 I talked about the issue with our facilities person, and he quickly located another location for us.
 But to make it happen he needed email approval from my manager.

 I composed an email to my manager that read something like this: